ActiveSolution/Frontend-Code-Labs/Labb2.md

 export const changeState = createAction('[Motion] State change', props<{ state: IMotionSensorState }>());
 ```

-Here we are defining a single action, called "state changed". *I we would have more granular control of the state, we would probably define more granular actions.*
+Here we are defining a single action, called "state changed". *If we would have more granular control of the state, we would probably define more granular actions.*

 > **Note** [Motion] is a categorization naming convention.
 From the docs "*The value of the type comes in the form of [Source] Event and is used to provide a context of what category of action it is, and where an action was dispatched from.*"